-This a basic guide to using a long loom to knit a scarf.
+This is a basic guide to using a long loom to knit a scarf.
 If you are new to loom knitting, you may be wondering, "What's a long loom?"
 A long loom has two parallel rows of pegs, called "rakes."
-These double rake looms are just perfect knitting a scarf.
+These double rake looms are just perfect for knitting a scarf.
 Beginners and new knitters have nothing to fear; the looms make knitting a scarf easy!

 Step 1: Secure the Yarn to the Anchor Peg

 The first step to any loom knitting project is to secure the yarn to the anchor peg.
 The anchor pegs are the pegs on each side of the loom facing a direction perpendicular to the rest of the pegs.
 It doesn't matter which anchor peg you use.
 I use a slipknot to secure the yarn, as seen in the photo.

 The second step to every loom knitting project, including a scarf, is to cast on.
 This means to put the first row of yarn on the loom.
 You do this by wrapping the yarn around the pegs.